MobilePayDev/MobilePay-Invoice/docs/callbacks.md

 ## Callbacks

 ##### How merchants and integrators should handle invoice callbacks
+Make sure to not rely on whitelisting MobilePay’s sending IP addresses, as these IP addresses are subject to change without notice.

 Invoice callbacks are sent using batches.
 The job starts every 30 seconds.
 In the event that the callbacks are received in incorrect order, please check the date property.
 There is a Date property in the callbacks, so you can compare the callbacks and execute, only if it is newer than last received.

 ##### Set callback URL